Le-Wi-Di/le-wi-di.github.io/archive_LeWiDi_2ndEdition.md

 ---
 [back to LeWiDi 2025 - 3rd edition](/)

-### 👍👎
-### News
-## 08/03/2025: LeWiDi third Edition @[NLPerspectives Workshop](https://nlperspectives.di.unito.it/) coming very soon!
-Stay tuned 👍👍👍
-The third edition of Learning with Disagreements (LeWiDi) will be co-located with the NLPerspectives workshop at EMNLP 2025.
-Positioned within the growing body of research that critically examines label harmonization practices and the reliance on a single ground truth, this year's shared task challenges participants to leverage both instance-level disagreement and annotator-level information in classification.
-The proposed tasks feature datasets that address disagreement in both interpretation and labeling—with a dataset for Natural Language Inference (NLI) and another for paraphrase detection—as well as subjective tasks, including irony and sarcasm detection.

 ### 👍👎 Updates
 * The overview paper describing the LeWiDi 2nd edition is available [here](https://aclanthology.org/2023.semeval-1.314/) !
 * [Download](https://github.com/Le-Wi-Di/le-wi-di.github.io/blob/main/data_post-competition.zip) the data of the LeWiDi 2nd edition